 by Jane Brown on Nov 11, 2018

 Of course, there are several repairs that just about any homeowner that is handy with tools could complete easily.
 Perhaps, you've been looking at that hole in the family room wall that just keeps getting bigger.
 Soon, it will cover a large portion of the wall.
 No need to worry.
 Patching a hole in drywall is easier than you might think.
 It is also a relatively inexpensive fix.
 The fix requires a few tools.
-You will need spackle, a putty knife and sanding paper.
+You will need spackle, a putty knife, and sanding paper.
 Simply take the spackle and spread it over the hole in the wall.
 Let the spackle dry.
 Now, take the sanding paper and go over the area.
 Sand the area until it is smooth to the touch.

 Painting Dingy Walls

-Painting dirty or dingy walls is a home repair tasks that is easy for the homeowner to handle well.
+Painting dirty or dingy walls is a home repair task that is easy for the homeowner to handle well.
 Simply get started by making sure that you have all the necessary tools at hand.
-For example, rollers, paint brushes, paint, masking tape, sponges, rags, and more.
+For example, rollers, paintbrushes, paint, masking tape, sponges, rags, and more.
 Remove all furniture and other objects out of the room.
 Take a damp sponge and clean the entire wall.
 Make sure that you remove all the dirt and grime.
 Let the wall dry completely.
 Fill any holes with spackle and sand.
 Apply primer over the sanded areas.
 Mask off important areas.
 Now, you are ready to paint.

 Fix Squeaky Doors

-It is not necessary to call in the professionals to fix a squeaky door.
+It is not necessary to call in professionals to fix a squeaky door.
 Older doors tend to squeak more than the newer models.
 Generally, this is due to a wide variety of reasons.
 However, this is an easy fix.
 Simply apply lubricate to the squeaky hinges.
 Don't go overboard.
 Generally, it only takes a few drops of the lubricant to stop the squeaking.
 Let the oil settle on the hinges for a few minutes and then test.

-Fix A Leaky Faucet Once again, a homeowner that is good with tools and basic repairs should be able to fix a leaky faucet.
+Faucet Once again, a homeowner that is good with tools and basic repairs should be able to fix a leaky faucet.
 Leaky faucets are a very common occurrence and they waste significant amounts of water in the home.
 A leaky faucet is a sign that the washer in the faucet needs replacing.
 The first step is to shut off the water to the faucet.
 Fortunately, there are videos online that show you how to repair the leaky faucet by replacing the washers.

 Fix a Clogged or Leaky Toilet

 Fixing a clogged toilet is easier than many might assume, also.
 Generally, all it takes is a good flanged toilet plunger to remove the clog.
 This type of plunger produces more pressure than the regular type of home plunger that you might use in a sink.
-Generally, leaks are caused by a worn out ball in the toilet that lets the water rise too high or continue to run.
+Generally, leaks are caused by a worn-out ball in the toilet that lets the water rise too high or continue to run.
 Adjust the ball to stop the flow.